 - Check the water in the pit to make sure there aren’t any large pieces of debris that could damage the pump.

-Also make sure your battery backup is fully charged and working properly.
+Also, make sure your battery backup is fully charged and working properly.
 If you have a power outage the pump won’t be able to work off your hydro supply, so backup power is essential.

 Step 4: Reconnect the Pump

 Return the Scarborough sump pump installation to its former state by first reconnecting the check water valve to the pump.
 Put it back into the pit and connect the valve to the pipe.
-Turn on the power supply and pour 20 litres of water into the pit.
+Turn on the power supply and pour 20 liters of water into the pit.
 Watch to see if it turns on and pumps the water out effectively.
 Most pumps switch on and off during operation, so you may need to watch it for a while to see if it empties out the pit completely.

 If your pump is not operating correctly, a phone call to your Toronto plumber will ensure you get it attended to before the rains arrive.
 To arrange for an inspection of your current basement drainage system or obtain an estimate for a new sump pump installation, please contact us.